The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 The reason: Korea has three coexisting age systems, and the same person can answer the same question with three different numbers depending on context.
 The 2023 unification reform standardized which one applies to government and legal documents.
 It did not abolish the other two.

-This guide walks through the three systems, what changed in 2023, what did not, and how to answer the "몇 살이세요?" question without accidentally lying.
+This guide covers the three systems, what changed in 2023, what did not, and how to answer the "몇 살이세요?" question without accidentally lying.

 The three systems